Introduction: Pan Fried Plantain Chips

 Step 2: Slice the Plantains

 Slice the plantains as thin and as consistent as possible.
 Eat the first slice.
-You can slice them to round or oval shape, whichever your hear desires.
+You can slice them to round or oval shape, whichever your heart desires.

 After-Note: Yes, I think you can slice them too thin.
 You'll get a good sense of the perfect thickness after a couple of frying trials.